Collaborative Divorce: The Benefits of using a Financial Neutral

 The Financial Neutral considers not only the short-term implications but also the long-term implications of financial decisions and creates various models for property division, maintenance, and child support.
 The parties are then at liberty to choose which of these models suit their own unique needs.

-Often times, individuals are concerned about how the divorce affects their retirement and future financial situation.
+Individuals are often concerned about how the divorce affects their retirement and future financial situation.
 To remedy this, the Financial Neutral can prepare long-term financial projections for the parties.
-This way, they would be able to see how the divorce affects their finances in the long term.
+This way, they would be able to see how the divorce affects their finances both in the short term and the long term.

 During the team deliberation, the Financial Neutral in collaborative divorce cases will chime in with the relevant financial information.
 S/he can inform the deliberators of how certain assets appreciate or depreciate over time as well as how taxes affect the decisions the parties want to adopt.